MSF releases 12th annual list.

 In Yemen, civilian and hospitals were heavily affected by fighting in the Saada region in the north of the country as government forces fought rebels.
 The fighting forced tens of thousands of people from their homes and compelled MSF to close the only hospital serving an entire district after it was shelled.
 And in a glaring case of abuse of humanitarian action for military gain, civilians gathered with their children at MSF vaccination sites in North Kivu, DRC in October, came under attack by government forces.
 The attack threatened to severely undermine the trust necessary to carry out independent medical humanitarian work in conflict settings.

-In Pakistan, where tens of thousands fled fighting, hospitals were struck by mortar fire and two MSF workers were killed in Swat Valley, where the organization ultimately suspended its operations due to the violence there.
+In Pakistan, where tens of thousands fled fighting, hospitals were struck by mortar fire and two MSF workers were killed in Swat Valley, where the organisation ultimately suspended its operations due to the violence there.

 On the medical front, years of success in increasing treatment for the numbers of people living with HIV/AIDS was threatened with punishment in 2009.
 The Global Fund to Fight AIDS, Tuberculosis and Malaria and the US President’s Emergency Plan for AIDS Relief (PEPFAR) announced plans to reduce or limit funding.